-It is important to first identify the right MPs to engage with, and find out which parties they belong to, and whether any of them serve as a Minister or front bench spokesperson.
-If you are engaging with MPs you do not know, it is a good idea to do some background research.
+It is important to first identify the right MPs to engage with, and find out which party they belong to, and whether any of them serve as a Minister or front bench spokesperson.
+If you are engaging with MPs who you do not know, it is a good idea to do some background research.
 Look for links to community pharmacy or healthcare, as this will give you an idea of their position, through resources such as Hansard or their websites.
+Feel free to also contact us to find out if we have had any recent contact.

 If you already have a relationship with an MP, then you will know this and should be able to pick up some of your previous conversations with them - e.g. they may have been interested in a particular local service or might be keen to see pharmacies doing more to support a particular health agenda.
-Once you have secured a visit, you should follow up with PSNC's MP briefing note, which includes the key messages and four point plan outlined above.